scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 ## S y n c S e q . x y z
 #### Project Notes & Planning
 -----------------------------------------------------------------------------------------
+### 09. 20.
+2024
+@1210
+*** having trouble getting posts for topics while on a post ✅
+*** fix 'About Project' button in <UserSettings>
+*** need to test if adding and removing tags and public topics works
+*** rename macrosPage to macrosPage

+add check in macrospage in ARRD setter for whether the topic name is included in user's settings

+in postupload route, check if used topics are in user's settings. if not, add

+for request:
+Simple Process:
+ - request access from <macrospage>
+ - owner confirms of ignores via notifsList

+Order:
+- requester sends request notif,
+- owner sends confirm notif

+!!! posts in private tags macrospage CANNOT be seen if user does not have access

+### 09. 19.
+2024
+@1535 need to modify addRequestRemoveDelete function in <Macrospage> to discern whether
+	  its tag, topic or collection
+	  +
+	  add backend route for adding and removing topics from user's settings

 ### 09. 17.
 2024
 @0235 drafting posts functionality has been added. tests seems to be fine

 Fixed an issue within the <NotifList> concerning postTitles...

+- there's an issue with selecting a user within <ManageConnections> ✅
+- enter Macros sections needs an animation ✅
+- username in <Macros> needs to be link to user profile
 - implementing saving topics
 	- macros section shows user's saved topics + recently used tags
 - add topic selection to signup process
 - finish <About> page and changelog
 - <MonthChart> to <Calendar> and style update
+	- adjust the animation in the changing of the months.
+	- timing of when postCount gets updated
+	- an extra 6th row is being added to the calendar? gotta remove

 - final clean up and all functionality testing
 	- will probably have to list all of the current possible operations T- T

+- A list of all things I'd like to add AFTER 1.0A, small and large

 ### 09. 16.
 2024